edgedb/easy-edgedb/README.md

 };
 ```

 But for the rest of them it would be nice to update everything at the same time.

+## Working with tuples and arrays

-If we have all the data together we can do it with a `FOR` loop again.
-The data in this case is a set of `tuple<str, int64>`, so this format:
+If we have all the city data together, we can do a single insert with a `FOR` and `UNION` loop again.
+Let's imagine that we have some data inside a tuple, which seems similar to an array but is quite different.
+For one, a tuple can hold different types, so this is okay:

 `('Buda-Pesth', 402706), ('London', 3500000), ('Munich', 230023), ('Bistritz', 9100)`

+In this case, the type is called a `tuple<str, int64>`.

+Before we start using these tuples, let's make sure that we understand how to slice arrays so we can understand the difference between the two.

 You'll remember that to access part of an array, string etc. we use square brackets.
-So `SELECT ['Mina Murray', 'Lucy Westenra'][1];` will give the output `{'Lucy Westenra'}` (index number 1).
+So `SELECT ['Mina Murray', 'Lucy Westenra'][1];` will give the output `{'Lucy Westenra'}` (that's index number 1).

-You can also slice strings with the same square brackets by using a colon to indicate the starting and ending index.
-For example:
+You'll also remember that we can separate the starting and ending index with a colon, like in this example:

 ```
 SELECT NPC.name[0:10];